aniray2908/satellite-esg-risk-engine/README.md

 ## Phase 11 — Scalability Simulation (CERI v8)

-Phase 11 evaluates how the exposure scoring framework behaves when applied to a larger portfolio of mining assets.
+Evaluates how the scoring framework behaves when applied to a larger mining asset population.

-Since real-world labeled data for additional assets may not always be available, this stage introduces a **synthetic portfolio simulation approach**.

-The simulation generates artificial mining assets using the empirical statistical structure of the observed feature space.
+Synthetic mining assets are generated using the empirical statistical structure of the observed feature space.

 Analysis includes:

-- Multivariate feature simulation using observed covariance
+- Multivariate feature simulation
 - Synthetic asset generation
-- Composite score computation across simulated assets
+- Composite score computation
 - Score distribution analysis
-- Tier segmentation behavior evaluation
+- Tier segmentation evaluation

-The objective of this phase is to demonstrate that the exposure scoring framework:

-- behaves consistently under portfolio expansion
-- maintains interpretable score distributions
-- remains stable when applied to larger mining portfolios

-This stage establishes that the framework can **scale beyond the initial four-asset prototype**.
+This stage demonstrates that the framework **scales beyond the initial four-asset prototype**.

 See: